cBournhonesque/lightyear/NOTES.md

 - C2 can suddenly receive a TON of remote input messages in one tick.
 Maybe because we were out of sync?
 Right after that I notice there is a SyncEvent.
   - and for an extended period of time, no remote inputs are sent.
-  - the server is on tick 800, and is broadcasting remote inputs for tick ~806, but suddently we are sending 60 messages in one frame for ticks 800-860, which shouldn't be possible?
+  - the server is on tick 800, and is broadcasting remote inputs for tick ~806, but suddenly we are sending 60 messages in one frame for ticks 800-860, which shouldn't be possible?
 And then for the next few ticks we are not sending any remote inputs.
 Then afterwards the clients are too ahead of the server, they send inuts for tick +30 instead of +6.
   - aeronet say we receive 56 packets!